viamrobotics/docs/docs/registry/create/_index.md

 {{% /tab %}}
 {{% tab name="C++" %}}

-Messages sent to `std::cout` in your C++ code are automatically sent to the Viam app over gRPC when a network connection is available.
+`viam-server` automatically gathers all output sent to the standard output (`STDOUT`) in your C++ code and forwards it to the Viam app when a network connection is available.

 We recommend that you use a C++ logging library to assist with log message format and creation, such as the Boost trivial logger: